kdeluz/Project-Ruby-Challenges/README.md

-# lecture-05-02-2024
+# Challenge 00
-## This is a subheading.
+## The Ultimate Intro for Ruby
-This is a ruby project, for a lecture that I am attending.
+This is a ruby project, for my class Agile Full Stack Web Development at the Red River College